sonicprod/raspi-mame-appliance/_staging/home/pi/README.txt

 Features and functionalities:
 -----------------------------
-- Based on Raspbian Lite (minimal Linux edition based on Debian);
+- Based on Raspberry Pi OS Lite (minimal Linux edition based on Debian);
-- At startup, display of a custom splash screen (for example, the MAME logo);
+- At startup, display of a custom splash screen (for example, the MAME logo in color);
 - The MAME emulator starts automatically and displays the ROM selection screen;
 - When you exit MAME, the system initiates a shutdown;
-- During the shutdown, display of a personalized splash screen (for example, the MAME logo);
+- During the shutdown, display of a personalized splash screen (for example, the MAME logo in b/w);
 - When the stop operations are completed, the system powers off;
 - To preserve the life of the SD card, the root filesystem is kept in read-only mode;
 - ROMs Hiscores are persistent;
-- A maintenance mode is proposed (it's called the Service Mode) to allow system updates and the management of ROMs and Snapshots (via a Samba file share).
+- A maintenance mode is proposed (called the Service Mode) to allow system updates and the management of ROMs and Snapshots (via a Samba file share).
 - While in Service Mode:
   - As soon as you add new ROM files, the snapshots/titles (and others, if available) images will be scraped/downloaded automatically.
   - As soon as you remove/delete ROM files, the associated graphic files will be deleted.